smartfile/django-mysqlpool/README.rst

     def function_that_uses_db():
         MyModel.objects.all().delete()

-With pooling, closing the connection early and often is the key to good performance.
+With pooling (and threads), closing the connection early and often is the key to good performance.
 Closing returns the connection to the pool to be reused, thus the total number of connections is decreased.
+We also needed to disable the `use_threadlocal` option of the QueuePool, so that multiple threads could share the same connection.
+Once we decorated all functions that utilized a connection, this service used less connections than it's total thread count.

 .. _SmartFile: http://www.smartfile.com/
 .. _Read more: http://www.smartfile.com/open-source.html